Danielyan86/DevOpsGPT/README.md

 ## Overview

 This project implements the core ChatOps service with webhook handling capabilities.
-For a complete demonstration of deployment capabilities, you can refer to our demo project: [ChatOps Demo Project](https://github.com/Danielyan86/DevOpsGPT_Demo)
+For a complete demonstration of deployment capabilities, you can refer to our demo project: [Web Demo Project](https://github.com/Danielyan86/DevOpsGPT_Demo)

 The main project consists of: